AdobeDocs/graphql-mesh-gateway/src/pages/reference/combining-multiple-sources.md

 #### Update our Schema with new fields

-Using `additionalTypeDefs` configuration parameter allows writing GraphQL that will be merged with the Unified Schema definition, allowing us to [extend existing types](https://spec.graphql.org/June2018/#sec-Object-Extensions) and queries.
+The `additionalTypeDefs` configuration parameter allows you to merge GraphQL with the Unified Schema definition and [extend existing types](https://spec.graphql.org/June2018/#sec-Object-Extensions) and queries.

 If we want to add the `Book.author` field, we first need to know what is the type of Author.